felixinberlin/tortilla-world/docs/roadmap.md

 The immediate goal is:

-> Build a stable interactive kitchen world where every object follows predictable rules.

-Everything else depends on this foundation.
+> Expand living kitchen dynamics (customers, cooking timers, heat dissipation) on top of our solid event sourcing foundation.